FAQs

 What kind of rennet (enzymes) do you use in your cheese?

+Is it vegetarian?
 Yes.
-Maxiren® DS is an animal-free coagulant.
-It is generally considered vegetarian, Halal, and Kosher.
-(Please note: Our cheeses are dairy-based and not vegan.)
+Maxiren DS is animal-free and is generally recognized as vegetarian, Halal, and Kosher.
+(Please note: our cheeses are dairy-based and not vegan.)

+What about the Pfizer/CHY-MAX posts on social media?
+Is this that?
 No. We are aware of the social media posts circulating about Pfizer's CHY-MAX enzyme.
-Maxiren® DS is not that enzyme.
-It is produced by dsm-firmenich, a company that developed this enzyme for traditional and artisanal cheesemaking.
+Maxiren DS is not that enzyme.
+It is produced by dsm-firmenich, a Swiss-Dutch company that developed this enzyme for traditional and artisanal cheesemaking.

 Do you use pasteurized milk to make your cheese?